 IDC Announces New Winners of HPC Innovation Excellence Awards

-The HPC Innovation Excellence Award recognizes noteworthy achievements by users of high performance computing (HPC) technologies.
-The program's main goals are to showcase return on investment (ROI) and scientific success stories involving HPC; to help other users better understand the benefits of adopting HPC and justify HPC investments, especially for small and medium-size businesses (SMBs); to demonstrate the value of HPC to funding bodies and politicians; and to expand public support for increased HPC investments.
+The HPC Innovation Excellence Award recognizes noteworthy achievements by users of high performance computing technologies.
+The program's main goals are to showcase return on investment (ROI) and scientific success stories involving HPC; to help other users better understand the benefits of adopting HPC and justify HPC investments, especially for small and medium-size enterprises (SMEs); to demonstrate the value of HPC to funding bodies and politicians; and to expand public support for increased HPC investments.

 "IDC research has shown that HPC can accelerate innovation cycles greatly and in many cases can generate ROI.
-The award program aims to collect a large set of success stories across many research disciplines, industries, and application areas," said Chirag Dekate, Research Manager, High Performance Computing at IDC.
+The award program aims to collect a large set of success stories across many research disciplines, industries, and application areas," said Bob Sorensen Research Vice President, High Performance Computing at IDC.
 "The winners achieved clear success in applying HPC to greatly improve business ROI, scientific advancement, and/or engineering successes.
 Many of the achievements also directly benefit society."

-The new award winners and project leaders announced at ISC'14 are as follows (contact IDC for additional details about the projects):
+The new award winners and project leaders announced at SC15 are as follows (contact IDC for additional details about the projects):

-The next round of HPC Innovation Excellence Award winners will be announced at SC’14 in November 2014.
+The next round of HPC Innovation Excellence Award winners will be announced at ISC16 in June 2016.

 International Data Corporation (IDC) is the premier global provider of market intelligence, advisory services, and events for the information technology, telecommunications, and consumer technology markets.
-IDC helps IT professionals, business executives, and the investment community to make fact-based decisions on technology purchases and business strategy.
-More than 1,000 IDC analysts provide global, regional, and local expertise on technology and industry opportunities and trends in over 110 countries.
-In 2014, IDC celebrates its 50th anniversary of providing strategic insights to help clients achieve their key business objectives.
-IDC is a subsidiary of IDG, the world's leading technology media, research, and events company.
-You can learn more about IDC by visiting www.idc.com.
+With more than 1,100 analysts worldwide, IDC offers global, regional, and local expertise on technology and industry opportunities and trends in over 110 countries.
+IDC's analysis and insight helps IT professionals, business executives, and the investment community to make fact-based technology decisions and to achieve their key business objectives.
+Founded in 1964, IDC is a subsidiary of IDG , the world's leading technology media, research, and events company.
+To learn more about IDC, please visit www.idc.com .
+Follow IDC on Twitter at @IDC .

 ContactFor more information, contact: